Raaz: Reboot

 Raaz: Reboot was released worldwide on 16 September 2016.
 Principal photography commenced in January 2016 in Romania.

 Plot

-On 4 January 2016.
-Rehaan Khanna (Gaurav Arora) and Shaina Khanna (Kriti Kharbanda) return to Romania after a few years of their marriage.
-Apparently, they had lived there when they were unmarried.
-But when Rehaan got an offer as a Venture Capitalist for the East European Finance Company, Shaina was insistent that he take up the job.
+On 4 January 2016, Rehaan Khanna and Shaina Khanna returned to Romania a few years after their marriage.
+They had lived there before they were married.
+But when Rehaan got an offer as a venture capitalist for the East European Finance Company, Shaina insisted that he take up the job.
 Rehaan was reluctant, since he had a secret to hide.
 On the very first day, while unpacking her luggage, Shaina experiences paranormal activities.
 Rehaan refuses to believe her.
 A month later, while on a business trip, Rehaan receives a frantic call from Shaina requesting for help.
 She is found holed up in a telephone booth in a rural area.
 Apparently, she had gone there to visit a clairvoyant.
-And hence, the narrative juggles back and forth as to what plagues them and what leads her to the clairvoyant.
+Thus, the narrative juggles back and forth as to what plagues them and what leads her to the clairvoyant.